Grant Flower

 Grant William Flower (born 20 December 1970) is a Zimbabwean cricket coach and former cricketer.
-He is the current batting coach of Sri Lanka cricket team and Sussex.
+He has been the batting coach of the Sri Lanka cricket team, Pakistan cricket team, and Sussex.

 He is rated among the best Zimbabwean cricketers in history for his consistent left arm spin and fine batting skills.
-He was a fitness fanatic who spends hours in the gym, and was also regarded as a brilliant fielder who was usually seen in the gully.
+He was a fitness fanatic who spent hours in the gym, and was also regarded as a brilliant fielder usually positioned in the gully.
 "Flower Power", the combination of Grant and his brother Andy Flower, was the mainstay of Zimbabwean batting for a decade.
 He was his team's most successful opening batsman who played the role of anchorman, with strokeplayers coming in down the order.

 He played a lead role in, arguably, Zimbabwe's finest Test victory, against a strong Pakistan side.
 He would show a liking for the Pakistani side over his career, averaging over 40 against them and scoring 3 centuries including an unbeaten 201.
 In July 2014, he was appointed as batting coach of the Pakistan cricket team for a period of two years but went onto serve in the position until August 2019.

 He was also the first batsman to have carried his bat across two different formats and also the only batsman to have carried out his bat in both ODIs as well as in tests.